psychopy/psychopy/docs/source/builder/flow.rst

 would represent 4 different conditions (trial types) with parameters ori, text and corrAns.
 It's really useful to include a column called corrAns that shows what the correct key press is going to be for this trial (if there is one).

-If the loop type is `sequential` then, on each iteration of the Routine(s), the next row will be selected in order, whereas under the `random` type the next row will be selected randomly. `nReps` determines how many repeats will be performed (for all conditions).
+If the loop type is `sequential` then, on each iteration of the :doc:`Routine(s) </builder/routines>`, the next row will be selected in order, whereas under the `random` type the next row will be selected randomly. `nReps` determines how many repeats will be performed (for all conditions).
 All conditions will be presented once before the second repeat etc.

 Staircase methods
 ^^^^^^^^^^^^^^^^^^^
 The loop type `staircase` allows the implementation of simple up-down staircases where an intensity value is varied trial-by-trial according to certain parameters.
-For this type of loop a 'correct answer' must be provided from something like a :doc:`keyboard`.
+For this type of loop a 'correct answer' must be provided from something like a :doc:`components/keyboard`.
 Various parameters for the staircase can be set to govern how many trials will be conducted and how many correct or incorrect answers make the staircase go up or down.
 Unlike the `random` or `sequential` loops, which can have multiple varying parameters, a staircase only has one parameter, called `intensity`.

 .. ref: accessing params